Arsenate sulfate: Formation processes

 Arsenate sulfates form through abiotic and biotic processes in arsenic- and sulfur-rich environments.
-Abiotically, they precipitate during the oxidation of sulfide minerals (e.g., arsenopyrite, FeAsS) in AMD or hydrothermal systems, where arsenate and sulfate ions co-precipitate with metal cations.
-For example, pressure oxidation (POX) of refractory gold ores produces sulfoarsenates as residues, with compositions like phase 3 (Fe_{0.9-1.3}As_{0.3-0.6}S_{0.4-0.7}O_{4}(OH)_{0.3-3.3}).Biotically, bacteria like Thiobacillus mediate arsenate sulfate formation by oxidizing sulfide or reducing arsenate, as seen in Mono Lake sediments.
+Abiotically, they precipitate during the oxidation of sulfide minerals (such as arsenopyrite, FeAsS) in AMD or hydrothermal systems, where arsenate and sulfate ions co-precipitate with metal cations.
+For example, pressure oxidation (POX) of refractory gold ores produces sulfoarsenates as residues, with compositions like phase 3 (Fe_{0.9–1.3}As_{0.3–0.6}S_{0.4–0.7}O_{4}(OH)_{0.3–3.3}).Biotically, bacteria like Thiobacillus mediate arsenate sulfate formation by oxidizing sulfide or reducing arsenate, as seen in Mono Lake sediments.
 Microbial sulfate reduction under anoxic conditions can couple with arsenate reduction, forming arsenate sulfates in the presence of iron. pH and redox potential (pe) control speciation: arsenate dominates in oxygenated, high-pe waters, while arsenite prevails in anoxic, low-pe conditions.
 Pourbaix diagrams illustrate these transitions, with arsenate sulfates stable at neutral to acidic pH.

-Applications

-Arsenate sulfates have limited direct applications but are significant in industrial and environmental contexts.
-In gold mining, sulfoarsenates in POX residues stabilize arsenic, reducing its release into tailings leachate.
-These compounds are studied to optimize arsenic immobilization during ore processing.
-Historically, arsenate-based compounds, including those with sulfate components, were used in pesticides (e.g., lead hydrogen arsenate), but their toxicity led to bans in many countries.
-Arsenate sulfates like copper arsenate were minor components in pigments, such as Egyptian blue, before being replaced by safer alternatives.
-In analytical chemistry, arsenate sulfates serve as reference materials for studying arsenic speciation and mobility in contaminated sites.
-Their stability in mineral form informs strategies for remediating arsenic-polluted soils and waters.

 Environmental impact

 Arsenate sulfates play a dual role in environmental arsenic dynamics.
-On one hand, they immobilize arsenic in stable mineral phases (e.g., sulfoarsenates), reducing its bioavailability in mine tailings and sediments.
+On one hand, they immobilize arsenic in stable mineral phases (such as sulfoarsenates), reducing its bioavailability in mine tailings and sediments.
 Jarosite's ability to incorporate arsenate limits arsenic release in AMD.
-On the other hand, elevated sulfate concentrations in water can trigger arsenic desorption from sediments, as sulfate competes with arsenate for adsorption sites on iron (hydr)oxides.
+On the other hand, elevated sulfate concentrations in water can trigger arsenic desorption from sediments, as sulfate competes with arsenate for adsorption sites on iron oxides and hydroxides.
 A 2021 study showed that 10% of desorbed arsenic results from competitive adsorption, 21% from iron oxide reduction, and 69% from microbial activity.
 In hypersaline lakes, microbial arsenate and sulfate reduction cycles mobilize arsenic, increasing its environmental risk.
 Arsenate sulfates contribute to arsenic contamination in groundwater when dissolved, posing health risks like arsenic poisoning upon chronic exposure.
 Their toxicity stems from arsenate's similarity to phosphate, disrupting biochemical reactions.